Topics on this page

 - Consider Alternatives

-What happens when someone becomes disabled and can no longer manage their personal and/or financial affairs?
-Perhaps that person has dementia, suffered a stroke, or has some other ailment or injury that renders that person unable to act.
-That person’s personal and/or financial affairs must be put in order and kept in order, so that the personal and/or financial needs of that person can be taken care of as long as possible.
+What happens when someone becomes disabled and can no longer care for themselves or their finances?
+Perhaps that person has dementia, suffered a stroke, or has another condition that renders them unable to act.
+That person’s personal and/or financial affairs must be put in order and kept in order so that their needs can be met for as long as possible.

-Often, the answer to these questions is to initiate a guardianship proceeding on behalf of that disabled adult.
-Guardianship is a court proceeding.
-When an adult is unable to make personal decisions, such as medical decisions, or to handle his or her own property, a court can appoint a guardian.
+Often, the answer is to initiate a guardianship court proceeding on behalf of that disabled adult.
+When an adult is unable to make their own decisions, such as medical decisions, or handle their own property, a court can appoint a guardian.

-- a physician, psychologist, or certified clinical social worker determines that a disabled person is unable to make responsible decisions concerning his or her medical care or financial matters, usually because of a physical or mental disability; AND
+- a physician, psychologist, or certified clinical social worker determines that a disabled person is unable to make responsible decisions concerning their medical care or financial matters, usually because of a physical or mental disability; and

-- there are no alternatives to a guardianship available, such as a general financial power of attorney or a health care power of attorney.
+- no alternatives to guardianship are available, such as a general financial power of attorney or a health care power of attorney.
+Learn more about powers of attorney.

-A court will review the testimony and the evidence regarding whether a person is, in fact, disabled, and if so, will determine who should be the guardian.
+The court will review the testimony and evidence regarding whether a person is, in fact, disabled.
+If the testimony and evidence confirm the disability, the court will determine who should be the guardian.
 Then, the court will issue an appropriate court order appointing a person to serve as the guardian of the disabled person on behalf of the court.

-In guardianship matters, a court assumes jurisdiction over a disabled person to protect that person who, because of illness or other disability, is unable to care for himself or herself.
-Thus, the court is actually the guardian.
+In guardianship matters, a court assumes jurisdiction over a disabled person to protect that person who, because of illness or other disability, is unable to care for themselves.
+Ultimately, the court is the guardian.
 The court-appointed guardian serves as the court’s agent to carry out the court’s responsibilities.
 Read the various rules and requirements of guardians with this important point in mind.

 Read the case: Kircherer v.
 Kircherer, 285 Md.
 114 (Court of Appeals 1979)